Non-negatively curved GKM orbifolds: Coverings of GKM graphs

 Assume that \(v_1v_2\) and \(v_3v_4\) are contained in the intersection of \(F_1\) and \(F_2\).
 If \(v_1\) and \(v_4\) were connected by an edge in \(F_2\), then there would be a facet of type \(\Sigma^2\) in \(P\), contradicting our assumption.
 Therefore \(v_1\) and \(v_3\) are connected by an edge in \(F_2\) (and similarly \(v_2\) and \(v_4\)).
 So \(F_1\cup F_2\) is homeomorphic to a Moebius strip, contradicting our orientability assumption on \(O\). \end{proof}

 \begin{definition} Let $\Gamma$ be a connected graph with a connection $\nabla$.
-We say that $\Gamma$ is a \emph{graph with small three-dimensional faces} if the following conditions hold true: \begin{enumerate} \item For any $x\in V(\Gamma)$ and distinct edges $e_1,e_2,e_3$ meeting at $x$, there exits a unique $3$-dimensional face of $\Gamma$ containing $e_1,e_2$ and $e_3$. \item The conclusion of Lemma \ref{sec:gkm-graphs-1} holds true, i.e., any three-dimensional face of $\Gamma$ has the combinatorial type of $\Delta^3, \Sigma^3$, $\Delta^2\times I$, $\Sigma^2\times I$ or $I^3$ (see Figure \ref{small3dfaces}). \end{enumerate} \end{definition}
+We say that $\Gamma$ is a \emph{graph with small three-dimensional faces} if the following conditions hold true: \begin{enumerate} \item For any $x\in V(\Gamma)$ and distinct edges $e_1,e_2,e_3$ meeting at $x$, there exits a unique $3$-dimensional face of $\Gamma$ containing $e_1,e_2$ and $e_3$. \item The conclusion of Lemma \ref{sec:gkm-graphs-1} holds true, i.e., any three-dimensional face of $\Gamma$ has the combinatorial type of $\Delta^3, \Sigma^3$, $\Delta^2\times I$, $\Sigma^2\times I$ or $I^3$ (see Figure \ref{small3dfaces}) and these faces have the natural face structure. \end{enumerate} \end{definition}